 Thus, large surplus gaining diets (among natural lifters) should probably be relegated to novice stages and only among relatively lean lifters who can afford to gain some body fat in the process.–Eric Helms, PhD

 After helping nearly 10,000 skinny people bulk up, we’ve come to the same conclusion.
-After all, many of us skinny guys are in the perfect situation for an aggressive bulk.
+Aggressive bulking works best for skinny beginners.

 How Quickly Can a Skinny Beginner Build Muscle?